 In patient detox

-This is a period of time in hospital or other residential setting where people take part in a medically managed programme enabling them to come off drugs or alcohol.
+This is a period in hospital or other residential setting where people take part in a medically managed programme enabling them to come off drugs or alcohol.
 This usually lasts between one and 2 weeks.

 This often follows on from an inpatient detox programme and involves a 3 to 6 month stay.